gabrielrovesti/gabrielrovesti/README.md

    - 🚴‍♂️ Love some bicycle around
    - 🚶‍♂️ I'm the Forrest Gump of walking: it's my evening pastime after studying/working all day long
    - 🤓 Knowledge enthusiast and Wikipedia/Wikimedia Foundation collaborator
+   - 🧠 Not a mystical-toxic Linux guy who wants to tell you he uses Arch btw - used multiple Linux distros but using Windows I'm sorry.
+There's also ordinary people round here.
+Go somewhere else for more spectacular things.
+Quality of a computer scientist is in its reasonings and determinations, not the software he uses.

 ---